bihealth/snappy-pipeline/docs/quickstart.rst

     $ VERSION=vX.Y.Z
     $ pip install git+ssh://git@gitlab.bihealth.org/cubi/snappy_pipeline.git@v${VERSION}#egg=snappy_pipeline

+Or see ``README.rst`` for a more detailed intallation guide and the environment setup step.

-Execute ``cubi-snake --cubi-pipeline-self-test`` to see the current setup.
+Execute ``snappy-snake --snappy-pipeline-self-test`` to see the current setup.
 Make sure that the configuration shows that DRMAA is enabled.

 .. code-block:: shell
     :emphasize-lines: 10

-    $ cubi-snake --cubi-pipeline-self-test
+    $ snappy-snake --snappy-pipeline-self-test
     CUBI Pipeline
     =============